holographicSol/library_genesis/README.txt

     Intended for use with a local pdf library.
 Queries the library and saves results to file.

 create_sol_library.py:
     Intended for use with kiwix.
-Runs kiwix manage as a subprocess to auto compile a library.xml from a bag of ZIM files.
-The compiled .xml file can then be used with kiwix serve.
+Runs kiwix-manage.exe as a subprocess to auto compile a library.xml from a bag of ZIM files.
+The compiled .xml file can then be used with kiwix-serve.exe.